Overview

 The Anchor-Based Paradigm

-Anchor-based detection revolutionized the field starting with Faster R-CNN in 2015.
+Anchor-based detection revolutionized the field starting with Faster R-CNN in 2015, where the concept of anchor boxes originated.
 The key idea: place multiple pre-defined reference boxes (anchors) at each spatial location, then train the network to classify which anchors contain objects and refine their coordinates.

 Understanding Anchor Boxes